Print Location: Main Reference PS129 .A55

 Dates of Coverage: 1800s

-More than 170 wide-ranging periodicals by and about African Americans.
-Published in 26 states, the publications include academic and political journals, commercial magazines, institutional newsletters, organizations' bulletins, annual reports and other genres.
+More than 170 periodicals by and about African Americans, published in 26 states.
+Includes academic and political journals, commercial magazines, institutional newsletters, bulletins, annual reports and more.

 The American Verse Project is a collaborative project between the University of Michigan Humanities Text Initiative (HTI) and the University of Michigan Press.
 The project is assembling an electronic archive of volumes of American poetry prior to 1920.

-Comprehensive source for primary documents of all types from the 17th and 18th centuries, the definitive resource for information about every aspect of life in 17th- and 18th-century America.
+Full-text, searchable scans of source material of all types from the 17th and 18th centuries; an important resource for primary information about every aspect of life in 17th- and 18th-century America.

 Dates of Coverage: 1473-1700